stimulsoft/Samples-Dashboards.JS-for-Node.js/ASP.NET/README.md

 #Overview
 This repository has some examples (Visual Studio Projects) each in different folders:

-### [01.
-Load Dashboard from Server Side](https://github.com/stimulsoft/Samples-Dashboards-JS/tree/master/ASP.NET/01.%20Load%20Dashboard%20from%20Server%20Side) - This folder contains simple demo of using Stimulsoft Dashboards.JS Viewer in the ASP.NET project.
+### [Loading a Dashboard from the Server-Side](https://github.com/stimulsoft/Samples-Dashboards-JS/tree/master/ASP.NET/Loading%20a%20Dashboard%20from%20the%20Server-Side) - This folder contains simple demo of using Stimulsoft Dashboards.JS Viewer in the ASP.NET project.
 Some samples of various Dashboards available:

 * Christmas
 * Financial